Yoshimi/yoshimi/Tests/README.txt

 There are a couple of deliberately invalid changes.

-Rosegarden version lets you see exactly where the changes take place.
+The Rosegarden version lets you see exactly where the changes take place.